Data-to-Insight-Center/ref-matchmaker/README.md

 ===============
 Introduction
 -----------------
-Matchmaker is a standalone service that continuously reads all the preferences and constraints and targeted entities, matching and ranking targeted entities that satisfies the preferences and constraints.
+Matchmaker is a standalone service that continuously reads all the preferences and constraints and candidate entities, matching and ranking candidate entities that satisfies the preferences and constraints.

 Motivating Use Case
 -----------------
 The Matchmaker is used in the SEAD Virtual Archive to dynamically determine the destination preservation repository for a published Research Object (RO).
-The Matchmaker takes as input the preferences and constraints of data producers/creators/authors (e.g., people) and the data centers/digital repositories, as well as formal rules that are executed by the JBoss Drools rule engine to find the optimum home for a deposited RO.
+The Matchmaker takes as input the preferences and constraints of data producers/creators/authors (e.g., people) and the data centers/digital repositories (JSON-LD format), as well as formal rules (Drools DRL format) that are executed by the JBoss Drools rule engine to find the optimum home for a deposited RO.

-Technical Highlights
+Important Design Decisions
 -----------------
-* Matchmaker dynamically loads 1) user requirements (in JSON) which generate java classes and instantiate POJOs without predefined schema, and 2) rules, and leverages Drools rule engine to make matchmaking decisions.
+* Matchmaker leverages Drools rule engine to make matchmaking decisions.
+* Matchmaker has a plugin mechanism that allows new rules and associated java classes to be added.
+* Matchmaker does not restrict user input JSON schema.
+It generate POJO classes based on user input JSON files, compile to customized jar file along with user defined rules and associated java classes, and instantiate POJOs without predefined schema

-* Rules invokes the following Java methods.
-The order of rules will have no impacted to the final result, therefore, ease the burden of rule creation/verification.
+* The Drools rules adpot "when-then" logic.
+In Matchmaker, each rule invokes one or more of the following Java methods in the "then" statement to update the candidate list.
+The logic behind this rule invocation process is that the initial candidate list is always a full list.
+By applying rules, the candidate list will be updated to a subset of the full candidate list.
+Therefore, the order of rules will have no impact to the final result so that it ease the burden of rule creation/verification.
+New rules can be added independently, without looking back to the existing rules.
 ~~~
 restrict() : Restrict candidate list to a given list.
 notAllowed(): Remove selected candidates from the candidate list.